 In designing your budget framework you need to ask:

-- How do you bring money into the organisation?
+How do you bring money into the club?
 (Income)

 Now you have to estimate what the figures will be in each category.
-Remember, you’re not costing what you did last year, or even what you’re doing now; you want to know what it will cost to deliver the objectives set out in your Business Plan.
+Remember, you’re not costing what you did last year, or even what you’re doing now; you want to know what it will cost to deliver the objectives set out in your strategic plan.

 In making this estimate you can draw on all the available information – what the figures were like last year, what grant applications you have in at the moment and what your income is presently like – but at some point you will always have to make the best guess possible.